-The TG1682 Telephony Gateway supports a Lithium-Ion backup battery to provide backup in the event of a local power loss.
+The TG1682 Telephony Gateway supports a Lithium-Ion backup battery to provide continued telephone service during power outages.
 The battery backup is not intended to take the place of AC power.

-Note: For safety and regulatory purposes, batteries are shipped outside of the

-Telephony Gateway and must be installed.
+Note: For safety and regulatory purposes, batteries are shipped outside of the Telephony Gateway and must be installed.